Where everything's made with love

 Or, if you want to make sunshine in a jar, use winter's plentiful oranges to make beautiful orange marmalade!
 It was my daddy's favorite!
 What's yours?

-Jam is easier to make than jelly.
-It's a great place to start!
+Jam is easier to make than jelly, so it's a great place to start!
 Line up those shiny, colorful jars of jam and admire your work.
 I know it will make you proud!

-If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter, and Pinterest.
-I’d sure be tickled and ever so grateful, thank you!
+If you liked this peach jam recipe, you are my people!
+If you enjoyed this recipe today, please share this post on your social media accounts like Facebook, Instagram, Twitter, and Pinterest.
+It would sure tickle me, and I'd be ever so grateful; thank you!

 Love, GB (Betty Streff)